steffanynaranjov/holberton-system_engineering-devops/0x00-shell_basics/README.md

 16.Let's move
 17.Clean Emacs
 18.Tree
-19.Life is a series of commas, not periods
+19.Life is a series of commas, not periods \n